slatron/slatron.github.io/_posts/2014-10-20-database-exploration.markdown

 title:  "Entering the DB foray"
 date:   2014-10-20
 categories: angular database
+desc: I haven't added anything in a few days.
+Carin and I got to go on a short vacation to Geneva, IL.
+Mom and Dad came into town with GG to watch Zoey for the night.
 ---

 I haven't added anything in a few days.
 Carin and I got to go on a short vacation to Geneva, IL.
 Mom and Dad came into town with GG to watch Zoey for the night.
 It was great to get away for a bit and recharge.